-Any employee who knows of, is told of, or strongly suspects, that a pupil is at significant risk of harm either in the School, at home or outside the School, they must report the information immediately to the Designated Safeguarding Lead (Mr C P Barnes, safeguarding@wincoll.ac.uk, Tel: 07436 588321/01962 621179) who will then refer the matter to the appropriate person as illustrated below.
-In the absence of the Designated Safeguarding Lead, the immediate report should be made to the Deputy Designated Safeguarding Lead (Miss R Poole, rep@wincoll.ac.uk).
+Any employee who knows of, is told of, or strongly suspects, that a pupil is at significant risk of harm either in the School, at home or outside the School, they must report the information immediately to the Designated Safeguarding Lead (Mrs Ali Harber, safeguarding@wincoll.ac.uk, Tel: 07436 588321/01962 621179) who will then refer the matter to the appropriate person as illustrated below.
+In the absence of the Designated Safeguarding Lead, the immediate report should be made to a Deputy Designated Safeguarding Lead.